 A collection of 12 multimedia modules designed to educate learners (medical students, PA students, nursing students, and beginning interns) about potential medical issues they may encounter while they are on call.

-Created by NYU School of Medicine.
+Created by the NYU Grossman School of Medicine.

-Distributed by Aquifer on behalf of NYU School of Medicine.
+Distributed by Aquifer on behalf of NYU Grossman School of Medicine.
 Available through an independent learning platform from your Aquifer account.